-Williamsburg City Council is considering the establishment of a Tourism Development Fund (TDF).
-The proposed program is modeled after other tourist destinations across the United States including Asheville and Virginia Beach.
+Williamsburg City Council has established a Tourism Development Fund (TDF).
+The program is modeled after other tourist destinations across the United States including Asheville and Virginia Beach.
 The program is designed to operate as a grant fund with a committee who will review applications for funding and make recommendations for Council approval.
 Projects are intended to be tourism-based.
 This means that a new convention center, a new festival, the Capital Trail extension, park greenways, an expanded theater program, or even downtown lighting enhancements could be considered for a grant award.
 The fund is not intended for projects such as a new tire store, a water line replacement, or a new office building.
-The drafted policy states the purpose of the fund as:
+The policy states the purpose of the fund as:

 “The purpose of the Tourism Development Fund (TDF) is to increase patronage to restaurants, attractions, hotels, and events in the City of Williamsburg through financial assistance and reinvestment in tourism products, place-making projects, special events, public-private partnerships, and destination marketing.”

 The program will provide a mechanism for both public and private investment in tourism infrastructure throughout the City of Williamsburg.
 This investment can be in new projects or in expansion of existing assets.
 This investment must be designed to increase visitation at area hotels, attractions and restaurants.

 Meals Tax = 1.5% increase for a total 6.5% on meals

 Lodging Tax = 2% increase for a total 7% on transient rooms